The Umbrella Academy

 Spoilers Ahead: My reviews are not spoiler-free.
 You have been warned.

 The first season was a surprisingly nuanced and novel take on the whole "superhero misfits" trope, backed up by some incredible acting and solid storytelling.
 Season two pretty much sticks all the same landings, whilst building on the original dynamics nicely, giving each character a little more time to shine, and concluding a lot of the plot threads that were still left open.
-For those reasons alone it would be an instance must-watch and a great second outing, but it also manages to expand the world-building nicely and – once again – somehow manages to do time travel in a way that feels really fun.
+For those reasons alone it would be an instant must-watch and a great second outing, but it also manages to expand the world-building nicely and – once again – somehow manages to do time travel in a way that feels really fun.

 Straight away, we discover that 5's portal didn't quite work as expected, teleporting the team to the same location but separating them over about four or five years in the early 60s.
 It's a great period to have picked and a fun initial set up, allowing us to see how each sibling adapts to the new timeline they find themselves in, unaware of the fates of each other.
 Allison probably has the roughest ride, suddenly finding herself square in the middle of segregation America and embroiled in the Civil Rights movement, though Klaus' cult was an equally brilliant stroke and a lot of fun to watch unfold.
 I was less sold on Diego's slow descent into a comedy idiot and don't quite feel that his unending desire to stop JFK's assassination made a huge amount of sense, but the way it wove in and out of their father's history was a useful method for plot exposition and allowed us a much greater insight into his character and purpose.

-Of course, it also led directly to the new cliffhanger ending, which I feel could be a huge amount of fun.
-I'm glad that we get more Ben in season three (please be greenlit!) too, even if his "death" (can ghosts die?) was a really fitting end to his arc this season and felt like a really solid moment for the series as a whole.
 I'm also glad that it looks like we're moving away from the whole "Vanya is the problem" plotline.
-Once again, TUA got me with a story that felt like it was blindly following stale tropes and then inverted them, making her sort of the issue for this season but ultimately then leaning on that plot element to instead progress her past that point and prove that she is now a solid member of the family.
-I was a little disappointed that Luthor wasn't the first person to get in the car, given that he was the only one not shown in close up turning her request for help down, and he probably has the most reason to want that redemption in the first place considering the whole locking her in a cell thing from season one, but I also like that it gave Klaus the moment to hear Ben's final words.
+Once again, TUA got me with a story that felt like it was blindly following stale tropes and then inverted them, making them sort of the issue for this season but ultimately then leaning on that plot element to instead progress them past that point and prove that they are now a solid member of the family.
+I was a little disappointed that Luthor wasn't the first person to get in the car, given that he was the only one not shown in close up turning their request for help down, and he probably has the most reason to want that redemption in the first place considering the whole locking them in a cell thing from season one, but I also like that it gave Klaus the moment to hear Ben's final words.

 On the other hand, I'm annoyed they killed off Hazel immediately as he had become a firm favourite character (though I guess that now the timeline has been changed Cha-Cha might still be around?).
 I also hope that we return to the Commission at some point to discover why they exist in the first place.
 Right now, with the exception of 5, they appear to be the only people capable of time travel, which suggests that they inadvertently cause all of the time anomalies that they then fix.
 My personal pet theory is that we'll discover 5 actually created the Commission in the future to try and set the timeline right after the Umbrella Academy (and possibly other powered individuals, now that they're confirmed to exist) have screwed it up so much.
 There would be a neat circularity to that.